AlonsoApp/Learn-Natural-Language-Processing-Curriculum/notes.md

 - False positives (accuracy)
 - False negatives (recall)
 How to use regex in practical NLP
-On particular patterns such as: phone numbers, moth abbreviations, state names
+On particular patterns such as: phone numbers, month abbreviations, state names
 #### Word Tokenisation
 Every NLP task needs to do text normalisation.
 - *Lemma*: same stem, part of speech, rough word sense